 The Chemistry Stage 6 Syllabus explores the structure, composition and reactions of and between all elements, compounds and mixtures that exist in the Universe.
 The discovery and synthesis of new compounds, the monitoring of elements and compounds in the environment, and an understanding of industrial processes and their applications to life processes are central to human progress and our ability to develop future industries and sustainability.
 Chemistry also focuses on the exploration of models, understanding of theories and laws, and examination of the interconnectedness between seemingly dissimilar phenomena.
 Chemistry involves using differing scales, specialised representations, explanations, predictions and creativity, especially in the development and pursuit of new materials.
 It requires students to use their imagination to visualise the dynamic, minuscule world of atoms in order to gain a better understanding of how chemicals interact.
 The course provides the foundation knowledge and skills required to study chemistry after completing school, and supports participation in a range of careers in chemistry and related interdisciplinary industries.
 It is an essential discipline that currently addresses and will continue to address our energy needs and uses, the development of new materials, and sustainability issues as they arise.

-- Properties and Structure of Matter

-- Introduction to Quantitative Chemistry

-- Reactive Chemistry

-- Drivers of Reaction

-- Equilibrium and Acid Reactions

-- Acid/Base Reactions

-- Organic Chemistry

-- Applying Chemical Ideas.
+Year 11 Course Properties and Structure of Matter Introduction to Quantitative Chemistry Reactive Chemistry Drivers of Reaction Year 12 Course Equilibrium and Acid Reactions Acid/Base Reactions Organic Chemistry Applying Chemical Ideas. --- --

+Particular Course Requirements:

 Scientific investigations include both practical investigations and secondary-sourced investigations.
 Practical investigations are an essential part of the Year 11 and 12 course and must occupy a minimum of 35 hours of course time, including time allocated to practical investigations in depth studies.
 120 indicative hours including 15 hours Depth Study in Year 11 and Year 12.

-Community and Family Studies

-Community and Family Studies is designed to develop in each student an understanding of the diverse nature and interdependence of families and communities, in relation to the changing nature of Australian society, with a view to enabling students to plan and manage resources effectively.
+Community and Family Studies 2 units for each of Preliminary and HSC Exclusions: Nil Board Developed Course Course Description Community and Family Studies is designed to develop in each student an understanding of the diverse nature and interdependence of families and communities, in relation to the changing nature of Australian society, with a view to enabling students to plan and manage resources effectively.
+Main Topics Covered Preliminary Course Resource Management Basic concepts of the resource management process (approximately 20% of course time).
+Individuals and Groups • The individual's roles, relationships and tasks within groups (approximately 40% of course time).
+Families and Communities • Family structures and functions and the interaction between family and community (approximately 40% of course time).
+HSC Course Research Methodology Research methodology and skills culminating in the production of an Independent Research Project (approximately 25% of course time).
+Groups in Context • The characteristics and needs of specific community groups (approximately 25% of course time).

-• Resource Management

-Basic concepts of the resource management process (approximately 20% of course time).

-• Individuals and Groups

-The individual's roles, relationships and tasks within groups (approximately 40% of course time).

-• Families and Communities

-Family structures and functions and the interaction between family and community (approximately 40% of course time).

-• Research Methodology

-Research methodology and skills culminating in the production of an Independent Research Project (approximately 25% of course time).

-• Groups in Context

-The characteristics and needs of specific community groups (approximately 25% of course time).

-• Parenting and Caring

-Issues facing individuals and groups who adopt roles of parenting and caring in contemporary society (approximately 25% of course time).
+• Parenting and Caring Issues facing individuals and groups who adopt roles of parenting and caring in contemporary society (approximately 25% of course time).